 The cost to install common bike racks in the public right-of-way can vary greatly depending on how much site preparation work needs to be completed.
-City policy requires that bicycle parking be installed on a concrete pad (rather than the grass in the boulevard or where pavers are present).
+City policy requires that bicycle parking be installed on a concrete pad (rather than in grass boulevards or where pavers are present).
 Where a concrete pad is already in place, a new bicycle rack can be purchased and installed for approximately \$215 each.
 If a concrete pad must be installed, the additional costs can range between \$400 and several thousand dollars, depending on local circumstances.